rajarapuraj/SQL_Project/README.md

-# Population at Risk For Trachoma_SQL Project
+# Population at Risk For Trachoma

 ## Table of Contents
 - [Project Overview](#project-overview)